prisms-center/prisms_jobs/README.md

 ## License

-This directory contains the pbs Python module and related scripts developed by the PRISMS Center at the University of Michigan, Ann Arbor, USA, and the Van der Ven group, originally at the University of Michigan and currently at the University of California Santa Barbara.
+This directory contains the pbs Python package and related scripts developed by the PRISMS Center at the University of Michigan, Ann Arbor, USA, and the Van der Ven group, originally at the University of Michigan and currently at the University of California Santa Barbara.